-With the launch of our third Falling Walls Engage Hub we want to put a spotlight on the rich and diverse science engagement scene in Latin America.
-On two consecutive days, the Hub participants will have the chance to virtually meet and exchange with inspiring science engagers and science engagement institutions – regionally as well as internationally from within the Falling Walls Engage community.
+With the launch of our third Falling Walls Engage Hub we wanted to put a spotlight on the rich and diverse Science Engagement scene in Latin America.
+On two consecutive days, the Hub participants had the chance to virtually meet and exchange with inspiring Science Engagers and Science Engagement institutions – regionally as well as internationally from within the Falling Walls Engage community.

-The Engage Hub launch event will take place on Thursday 27 and Friday 28 August 2020 from 10 am-12 pm Argentinian time (3-5 pm CEST).
+The Engage Hub launch event took place on Thursday 27 and Friday 28 August 2020 from 10 am-12 pm Argentinian time (3-5 pm CEST).

-We are inviting 10 international and 10+ regional science engagers from across Latin America to take part in the Engage Hub Launch.
+We invited 10 international and 10+ regional Science Engagers from across Latin America to take part in the Engage Hub Launch.

-Following the launch, we will kick-off the 48h Future of Science Engagement Sciethon with the STEM Youth from Ciencia Joven.
+Following the launch, we kicked off the 48h Future of Science Engagement Sciethon with the STEM Youth from Ciencia Joven.

 48H FUTURE OF SCIENCE ENGAGEMENT SCIETHON

-We have asked the STEM Youth of Ciencia Joven and other young students from the region how they imagine to bridge the gap between science and society in the future.
-To make their ideas become reality, we invite students, young scientists, and science engagers to join the 48h Future of Science Engagement Sciethon on the weekend of 28-30 August 2020.
+We asked the STEM Youth of Ciencia Joven and other young students from the region how they imagine to bridge the gap between science and society in the future.
+To make their ideas become reality, we invited students, young scientists, and Science Engagers to join the 48h Future of Science Engagement Sciethon on the weekend of 28-30 August 2020.

-In mixed groups of 5, the Sciethon participants will have 48 hours to address the science engagement challenges posed by the STEM Youth and find creative solutions regarding the tools, teams, and target groups of 2030.
+In mixed groups of 5, the Sciethon participants had 48 hours to address the Science Engagement challenges posed by the STEM Youth and to find creative solutions regarding the tools, teams, and target groups of 2030.

-In a public Closing Ceremony on 1 September 2020, we will present and celebrate all of the team’s outcomes and announce the winner of the 48h Future Of Science Engagement Sciethon.
+In a public Closing Ceremony on 1 September 2020, we presented all of the teams’ outcomes and announced the winners of the 48h Future Of Science Engagement Sciethon.